 Registration materials are emailed to current students prior to the start of each term.
 All students should review the academic calendar for the registration dates.
-The latest course offerings are posted on the Dynamic Schedule.
-All student registrations are done online via Self Service Banner (SSB).
+Current students and new students registration will be done via the CUNYfirst system.
 Students delinquent in their financial accounts or obligations to the library or with respect to any equipment loans from Information Resources will not be permitted to register.

 All students are required to be in status each term.
 This means that student must either be registered or be on an approved leave of absence.
 Individuals who are not in status will be considered withdrawn from the Graduate Center.

 Full payment of tuition and fees is due by the first day of classes.
 Make checks payable to CUNY Graduate Center.
-Payment may also be made by credit card (MasterCard/Amex/Discover) and electronic checks on the Web.
 Checks, cash, and money order payments may be made in person at the Bursar’s Office.

 Employee Tuition Waiver